Biodiversity Conference 2026

 Why White-bellied Heron?
 Why Protect Them?

-The White-bellied Heron (Ardea insignis) is one of the rarest bird species in the world, with fewer than 60 individuals left in the wild.
-Found only in parts of Bhutan, Northeast India, and Myanmar, this species has become a symbol of freshwater ecosystem health.
-By protecting the White-bellied Heron, we are protecting entire ecosystems and securing a more resilient future for both people and wildlife.
+The White-bellied Heron (Ardea insignis) is one of the rarest bird species in the world, with fewer than 60 individuals left in the world.
+Found only in parts of Bhutan, Northeast India, and Myanmar, this species has become a key ecosystem indicator and ecosystem health.
+By protecting the White-bellied Heron, we are protecting freshwater ecosystems and securing resilient future for both people and wildlife.

 Protecting the White-bellied Heron matters because: